slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Randomness: most facts are a «tell» but some are just random.
 - There’s always a good reason and a real reason.
 - There's truth on *group* stereotypes. *Group* opinions self correct themselves.
-- Prefer stats than a explanatory texts.
+- Prefer stats than narratives.

 > *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*